 Only farms that use the accrual basis of accounting need to complete Part III, which is the section used to calculate farming income using the accrual method.
 Lines 37 through 42 provide space for entering some common sources of farming income.
 If you have any income that doesn’t fit into one of the predefined categories, enter it on Line 43, then enter the total income on line 44.

-Lines 45 through 48 are for reporting inventory of products like livestock, produce, and grains at the beginning of the year, inventory purchased during the year, and inventory at the end of the year.
-These inventory amounts help farmers calculate their cost of goods sold, which goes on Line 49.
+Complete lines 45 through 48 to report inventory of products like livestock, produce, and grains at the beginning of the year, inventory purchased during the year, and inventory at the end of the year.
+These inventory amounts help taxpayers calculate their cost of goods sold, which goes on Line 49.

-On Line 50, subtract Line 49 from Line 44.
-Then carry the result to Line 9 in Part I.
+On Line 50, calculate your gross income.
+Subtract Line 49 from Line 44, then carry the result to Line 9 in Part I.